-I recently asked my Yummy Toddler Food Facebook group what their biggest concerns were when feeding their toddlers and a frequent comment surprised me—and it was about protein.
-Based on how much us adults are preoccupied by our own protein intake, this shouldn't have come as a surprise to me, but I have some good news: Your toddler probably gets plenty of protein without you even having to worry about it at all.
+One of the biggest concerns that parents of toddlers have is whether their toddlers are getting enough protein.
+Based on how many of us adults are preoccupied by our own protein intake, this shouldn't have come as a surprise to me.
+Here's the good news: Your toddler probably gets plenty of protein without you even having to worry about it at all.

 It's of course important for toddlers to eat enough protein to ensure that they have the fuel that they need to grow properly, but the average toddler only needs 2 servings of protein per day.
 That's about the equivalent of: